 Their answers will provide valuable information you can use to create your lead generation strategy.
 For example, if you discover that your target audience primarily uses Google to search for answers related to the problem your service/product is able to fix, it may make sense to have search engine optimization (SEO) or Google Ads as part of your lead gen strategy.

 Knowing your ideal customer from the inside out is one of the surest ways to come up with a lead generation strategy that speaks directly to their needs.
 Again, if you simply guess what it is that they want, you’re likely to miss the buck and send them searching for your competitors.

 To avoid this, you’ll want to get uber clear on who your ideal customer is.
 This often involves creating an Ideal Customer Avatar (ICA), which is a characterization of who your customer is, what they want, want they need, etc.

-Part of creating an effective sales playbook for your sales team involves identifying at least one (but likely multiple) customer personas, and then establish a lead and sales strategy for each.
+Part of creating an effective sales playbook for your sales team involves identifying at least one (but likely multiple) customer personas, and then establishing a lead and sales strategy for each.
 For example, how you market and sell to a small business owner may be vastly different than your approach for corporate enterprises.
 These personas are likely to have different needs and business goals.